Tokugawa coinage: History

-The first attempt at a new currency were made by Hideyoshi, who developed the large Ōban plate, also called the Tensho Ōban (天正大判), in 1588.
+The first attempt at a new currency was made by Toyotomi Hideyoshi, who developed the large Ōban plate, also called the Tensho Ōban (天正大判), in 1588.

 From 1601, Tokugawa coinage was minted in gold, silver, and bronze denominations.
-The denominations were fixed, but the rates actually fluctuated on the exchange market.
+The denominations were fixed, but the rates fluctuated on the exchange market.

 The material for the coinage came from gold and silver mines across Japan.
-To this effect, gold mines were newly opened and exploited, such as the Sado gold mine or the Toi gold mine in Izu Peninsula.
+Gold mines were newly opened and exploited for the materials to produce coinage, such as the Sado gold mine or the Toi gold mine in Izu Peninsula.

 Devaluations and re-evaluations

-Initially, the coinage was used essentially for export purposes in order to pay for imports of luxury goods from China, such as silk.
-As gold and silver were in short supply, and also because the government was running a deficit, the content of gold in coins was decreased on two occasions, in 1695 and 1706–11, in order to generate more revenues from seigneurage, but with the effect of generating inflation.
+Initially, the coinage was used for export purposes in order to pay for imports of luxury goods from China, such as silk.
+Due to government deficit, and limited supply of gold and silver, the content of gold in coins was decreased on two occasions, in 1695 and 1706–11, in order to generate more revenue from seigneurage, but with the side effect of generating inflation.

-With the beginning of the 18th century, Japan started to restrict the export of bullion currency, which came to be seen as a loss for the country.
-An export ban on monetary specie was imposed by Arai Hakuseki in 1715.
-Trade substitution was encouraged, but remained limited anyway due to the policy of closure, or Sakoku.
-Upon Arai Hakuseki's suggestion the government increased again the gold and silver content of coinage in 1714–1715, but this led to crippling deflation this time.
+At the beginning of the 18th century, Japan started to restrict the export of bullion currency, An export ban on physical currency was imposed by Arai Hakuseki in 1715.
+Trade substitution was encouraged, but remained limited due to the policy of closure, or Sakoku.
+Upon Arai Hakuseki's suggestion, the government increased the gold and silver content of coinage in 1714, which led to severe deflation.
 In 1736, Japan abandoned this policy and again increased the money supply, with a resulting price stability for the next 80 years.

-In the early 19th century, budgetary problems resulting from natural disasters and large Tokugawa governmental expenditures led the government to increase the money supply and the seigneurage associated to it.
-From 1818 to 1829 the money supply increased by 60%, and from 1832 to 1837 by 20%.
+In the early 19th century, budgetary problems resulting from natural disasters and large Tokugawa governmental expenditures led the government to increase the money supply, and the seigneurage associated with it.
+From 1818 to 1829, the money supply increased by 60%, and from 1832 to 1837 by 20%.
 Severe inflation again followed as prices nearly doubled.

 Size evolution of the Koban during the Tokugawa period.
 From left to right: Keichō koban (1601–95), Genroku koban (1695–1710), Hōei koban (1710–14), Shōtoku koban (1714), Kyōhō koban (1714–36), Genbun koban (1736–1818), Bunsei koban (1819–28), Tenpo koban (1837–58), Ansei koban (1859), Man'en koban (1860–67).